 2) What is the process after a selection is made?

-Once a project has been selected, The Bass team will work with the artist on engineering, materials research, as needed and finalizing proposals.
+Once a project has been selected, The Bass team will work with the artist in consultation with structural and fabrication experts on engineering, materials research, as needed and finalizing proposals.
 The Bass team will take care of permitting, installation and everything else required to make it happen.
-The selected work is installed, around March 2021, and we celebrate!
+The selected work is installed, around March 2022, and we celebrate!

 3) What happens when the work is no longer on view?